AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit1.md

 ### Assignment 1.5.1
 You will explore the PlanetTravel program called FivePlanetTravel.
-The program is set up to plan a five-planet tour!
-STEP 15:
+The program is set up to plan a five-planet tour!:
 ```
 /*
  * Activity 1.1.5